Vualto/vudrm-public-docs/docs/source/VUDRM-CPIX.md

 ### Multikey with audio clear

-Get a CPIX 2.1 document that use only 1 content key for video, audio tracks are left on the clear.
-Only supported for DASH with PlayReady and Widevine.
+Get a CPIX 2.1 document that use only 1 content key for video; audio tracks are left on the clear.
+Only supported by DASH with PlayReady or Widevine.

 #### Optional query params: